 Berkeley Programs Questionnaire

-Yes, some courses offered through Berkeley Summer Abroad may count as Media Studies upper-division electives.
+Please check with the Media Studies department.
+Some courses offered through Berkeley Summer Abroad may count as Media Studies upper-division electives.
 Internship units do not satisfy any major requirements.

 UCEAP Programs Questionnaire